History of herbalism: Thomsonianism in the United States

-The formalization of pharmacology in the 19th century led to greater understanding of the specific actions drugs have on the body.
-At that time, Samuel Thompson was an uneducated but well respected herbalist who influenced professional opinions so much that doctors and herbalists would refer to themselves as Thompsonians.
+In the early 19th century the United States was flooded with medical sects promoting a wide range of alternative treatments for all ailments.
+The medical societies tried to impose licensing requirements in state law, but the eclectics undid their efforts.
+At that time, Samuel Thomson was an uneducated but well respected herbalist who influenced professional opinions so much that doctors and herbalists would refer to themselves as Thomsonians.
 They distinguished themselves from "regular" doctors of the time who used calomel and bloodletting, and led to a brief renewal of the empirical method in herbal medicine.